 The size and weight capacity (300-pounds) of the upper dinette bunk is best suited to children.
 Northstar includes a safety net to make sure Pugsley doesn’t roll off onto Uncle Fester.

-On the rear wall behind the dinette area is a full compliment of power outlets; 110-volt, 12-volt and USB.
+On the rear wall behind the dinette area is a full complement of power outlets; 110-volt, 12-volt, and USB.
 Like many fellow truck campers, we would use these outlets all of the time to charge phones, tablets, cameras, etc.

 The Liberty under review was pre-wired for solar.
 How do I know?
 The impeccably well-labeled and coiled, “Solar Panel Wires For Controller” wires next to the batteries gave it away.
 If only every camper had this quality of labeling and care put into it.
 A lot of projects we have done on our project camper would have been so much easier.

 With the cabover step reinstalled, we come to two more important features; the power converter, breaker and fuse box, and the removable pass-through window.
 The location of the converter/breaker/fuse box is excellent for those, “Always check the fuse box first” moments.

 The removable pass-through window is a real bonus.
 In a marketplace where most truck camper manufacturers have eliminated the pass-through window, Northstar has not only kept it but has kept it removable.

 If you have pets, the ability for them to move from the camper to the truck and back again can be a huge benefit.
 Northstar even offers a boot that helps your poodle cross through and keeps the passage fairly well sealed from the elements.
 Our cat, Harley, loved this set-up on a Northstar rig we borrowed.

 The Northstar Liberty features a north-south cabover with two large Euro-Vision windows and an overhead escape hatch.